Baby Bath – Aloe Vera and Orange Blossom

 A creamy, fragrance free baby wash to gently cleanse your baby from head to toe.

-Super kind, fragrance free organic baby wash for delicate baby skin - with soothing aloe vera and orange blossom water, calming calendula and hydrating vegetable glycerine.
+Super kind, fragrance free baby wash for delicate baby skin - with soothing aloe vera and orange blossom water, calming calendula and hydrating vegetable glycerine.

 *pH neutral formulation

 *Suitable for sensitive and eczema prone skin

 *Plant based ingredients – just as you would find in a healthy diet.